Algata-ga/HTML-CSS-JS/README.md

 ## Instructions

-After cloning this, create a gh-pages branch in github and enable Github Pages in the setting
+After cloning this, create a gh-pages branch in github and enable Github Pages in the repository settings.

+You need to edit the SITE_NAME variable in the makefile.

 For building the website